Elizabeth Howard, Duchess of Norfolk: Marriage

-Continued cohabitation was clearly impossible, and on 23 March 1534 Howard forced a separation.
+Continued cohabitation was clearly impossible, and on 23 March 1534 Norfolk forced a separation.
 According to the Duchess, the Duke had ridden all night, and arriving home in a furious temper had locked her in a chamber and taken away all her jewels and apparel.
 She was sent to a house in Redbourn, Hertfordshire, from which she wrote a number of letters to Cromwell complaining that she was kept in a state of virtual imprisonment with a meagre annual allowance of only £200.
 At first the Duchess attempted to reconcile with her husband, but when she received no reply to her 'kind letters' to the Duke, she declared to Cromwell in a letter dated 30 December 1536 that 'from this day forward I will never sue to the King, nor to none other, to desire my lord my husband to take me again'.
 On his part, Norfolk refused to give up Bess Holland, and attempted to persuade the Duchess to agree to a divorce, offering to return her jewels and apparel and give her a great part of his plate and stuff of household, but she rebuffed his offers.
 She received little or no support from her family.
 Her eldest son and daughter became estranged from her, while her brother condemned her behaviour.

 Forsaken by almost everyone, the Duchess remained obdurate.
 On 3 March 1539, she wrote to Cromwell that: